EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.pdm

 Periodicity search using period dispersion minimization Package: timeseries Description: Periodicity search using phase dispersion minimization.
-The time series is folded into trail frequencies, and in
+The time series is folded into trail frequencies, and in each trial frequency, the dispersion in bins is calculated.